by Zac Dubasik

-While originally rumored to top out at $300, that was for a deluxe version, which included a set of unwanted Nike+ components.
+While originally rumored to top out at $300, that was for a deluxe version, which included a set of Nike+ components.
 The actual shoe itself retailed for “only” $180, and debuted Nike’s full-length Max Zoom bag.
-Expensive for sure, but a reliable on-court performer.

-The KD line’s first shoe to flirt with a true premium price came by way of the Elite edition of the KD V. The shoe featured a drastic shift from the standard edition of the V, with a low cut, carbon fiber heel counter, and caged heel Zoom unit.
+The KD line’s first shoe to flirt with a true premium price came by way of the Elite edition of the KD 5.
+The shoe featured a drastic shift from the standard edition of the 5, with a low cut, carbon fiber heel counter, and caged heel Zoom unit.

 Five years would pass before a shoe would retail for more money than the Foamposite One, and the one to do it was the Air Jordan XVII.
-The fact that it came packaged in a metal suitcase meant that probably that whole $200 wasn’t going to the shoe’s performance.
+But the fact that it came packaged in a metal suitcase meant that probably that whole $200 wasn’t going to the shoe’s performance.

 Rather than improving the shoe’s performance, the extra carbon fiber found on the Elite edition of the Kobe VII mostly just made the shoe more expensive.
 Unlike the Hyperdunk edition, this Elite was a performance disappointment.

-The KD line hits new heights in terms of price with the upcoming Elite version of the KD 6.
-On the bright side, it features the same Max Zoom cushioning unit first seen on the LeBron X.
+The KD line hit its highest price point ever with Elite version of the KD 6.
+Along with that price, it featured the same Max Zoom cushioning unit first seen on the LeBron X.